-If we accept that we will be attacked, it makes sense for us to be prepared for what we’ll do when we are breached.
-What do we mean by being prepared though?
+As scary as it sounds, once we accept that one day we will be attacked, it makes sense for us to be prepared for what we’ll do when we are breached.

-- How will you respond to the press / social media / general public if they ask about it, or if the story gets out?
+- How will you respond to the media if the story gets out?

 - How will you identify what data has been stolen?